2blane/OctoPrint-Webhooks/README.md

 ## Advanced Configuration

 #### Headers
-Provide a JSON dictionary of headers that will be passed along with the request such as:
+Provide a JSON dictionary of HTTP headers that will be passed along with the request such as:
 ```
 {
   "Content-Type": "application/json"